HerrMotz/bachelor-thesis/publication/main.typ

 // (There are Springer conferences on semantic web technologies: https://suche.thulb.uni-jena.de/Record/1041330375?sid=49057082)

 Computers generally lack information about the environment humans live in.
-Unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000` is supposed to represent a date an historically formed calendar based on the birth of a religious figure.
+Unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000`, is supposed to represent a date an historically formed calendar based on the birth of a religious figure.
 How would a human know of this culture, if it were not taught to him by his parents?
 Furthermore, a computer can not parse information from a data source, about which it has no meta-information.
 Even can be reasonably wrong.
-Here, I picture a European fellow confronted with the date of a booking confirmation, issued by an American hotel company.
+Here, I picture a European fellow confronted with the date of a booking confirmation issued by an American company.

-Computers generally lack information about the environment humans live in.
-Unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000` is supposed to represent a date an historically formed calendar based on the birth of a religious figure.
-How would a human know of this culture, if it were not taught to him by his parents?
-Furthermore, a computer can not parse information from a data source, about which it has no meta-information.
-Even can be reasonably wrong.
-Here, I picture a European fellow confronted with the date of a booking confirmation, issued by an American hotel company.

 The original idea by Tim Berners-Lee, was to annotate web pages using a well-defined, common vocabulary, so that any computer can, without human assistance, extract the important contents of a website.
 For example, a doctors office might post opening times on a website.
 Using a vocabulary, the website describes a table as "opening times" and the strings of weekdays and times as entries of the opening times. #todo[insert example code from the book on Semantic Technologies] @Dengel2012_Semantic_Technologies.
 This concept is not necessarily limited to websites, but can just as well be applied in databases.
 These deliberations waged the establishment of standards for describing meta information, such as:
-- Resource Description Framework
+- Resource Description Framework (see @heading_rdf_standard)
+- Web Ontology Language (@heading_owl)
 - #todo[List more from the book @Dengel2012_Semantic_Technologies]

-== RDF Standard
+== RDF Standard <heading_rdf_standard>
 The W3C#sym.trademark.registered recommends a standard for exchange of semantically annotated information calledestablished the Resource Description Framework (RDF) standard model.
-The W3C defines i.e. a sy +
+The most notable recommendations are

+- the Internationalised Resource Identifier (see @iri_heading),

+- the RDF graph format and triples (see @triples_heading) and

+- the query language SPARQL (see @sparql_heading).

 #todo[
 - What are alternatives to RDF databases?